Abraham Eustis: Biography

 Eustis was born in Petersburg, Virginia.
-He was the son of Abraham Eustis (1757-1786) and Margaret (Parker) Eustis (1762-1841) and the nephew of William Eustis, who served as secretary of war from 1809 to 1812.
+He was the son of Abraham Eustis and Margaret (Parker) Eustis and the nephew of William Eustis, who served as secretary of war from 1809 to 1812.
 Eustis earned the degrees of A.B. from Harvard College in 1804 and A.M. from Bowdoin College two years later.
 He joined the army in May 1808 and served during the War of 1812, the Black Hawk War (1832), and the Seminole Wars.

 In 1830, Eustis became the first commander of Fort Monroe, which guards the entrance to Hampton Roads at Old Point Comfort in southeastern Virginia.
 There for many years, he commanded the school for Artillery Practice.
 In May 1838, Eustis took command of Fort Butler, one of the main military posts built for the forced removal of the Cherokee known as the Trail of Tears.
 Nearly 5,000 Cherokee of North Carolina and Georgia were taken to Fort Butler, then to the main internment camp at Fort Cass.
 The troops stationed at Fort Butler were those of Eustis's command from the Second Seminole War in Florida.

 He was the father of Brigadier General Henry L. Eustis.
 Eustis died at Portland, Maine, while in command of the 6th U.S. Military District, which was headquartered there at the time.
-He is buried in Mount Auburn Cemetery in Cambridge, Massachusetts.